Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Points of return, points of no return, points of return tipping

-A comparison between the tracking-tipping transition curves $c^{\,\updownarrow}$ for the modified subcritical Hopf [Fig.~\ref{fig:HNF2}(a)] and saddle-node [Fig.~\ref{fig:HNF2}(b)] normal forms reveals some universal qualitative properties of a non-monotone passage through a dangerous bifurcation that are independent of the bifurcation type.
-In both systems, the tracking-tipping transition curve $c^{\,\updownarrow}$ becomes S-shaped, gives rise to three critical rates and develops an R-tipping tongue as the `tilt' parameter $s$ is increased.
-On the other hand, there are differences between the two systems that are also worth pointing out.
-Multiple critical rates and R-tipping are achieved for a smaller `tilt' parameter $s$ in the modified Hopf normal form, whereas the approach of $c^{\,\updownarrow}$ towards the bifurcation as $\varepsilon\to 0$ is much faster and follows a different scaling law in the modified saddle-node normal form.
-What is more, owing to the basin instability properties, a saddle-node bifurcation may give rise to a larger region of ``points of return tipping".
+A comparison between the tracking-tipping transition curves $c^{\,\updownarrow}$ for the modified subcritical Hopf (Figure~\ref{fig:HNF2}(a)) and saddle-node (Figure~\ref{fig:HNF2}(b)) normal forms reveals some universal tipping properties.
+In both systems, the tracking-tipping transition curve $c^{\,\updownarrow}$ becomes S-shaped, gives rise to three critical rates, and develops an R-tipping tongue as the ``tilt'' parameter $s$ is increased.

+On the other hand, multiple critical rates and R-tipping are achieved for a smaller `tilt' parameter $s$ in the modified Hopf normal form, whereas the approach of $c^{\,\updownarrow}$ toward the bifurcation as $\varepsilon\to 0$ is much faster and follows a different scaling law in the modified saddle-node normal form.
+Finally, owing to the different basin instability properties for $s$ and $-s$, as shown by Eqs.~\eqref{eq:hopftilt} and~\eqref{eq:sntilt}, a saddle-node bifurcation may give rise to a larger region of ``points of return tipping."